Nasdanika/server/org.nasdanika.cdo.web/doc/cdo.web.md

 If communication is performed through [[javascriptApi.md|JavaScript API]], then KnockoutJS is a better choice because:
 * The JavaScript API is asynchronous and leverages promises.
 Asynchronous communication may interfere with AngularJS' digest cycle if not coded correctly.
-* In this case only a tiny part of AngularJS functionality will be leveraged.
+* In this case only a part of AngularJS functionality will be leveraged.
 * JavaScript API is implemented as [AMD](https://github.com/amdjs/amdjs-api/blob/master/AMD.md)/[RequireJS](http://requirejs.org/) modules, KnockoutJS also supports [AMD with RequireJS](http://knockoutjs.com/documentation/amd-loading.html).
 As such, application code can declare dependencies on repository objects and KnockoutJS (ko) with ``requirejs([dependencies], function() {...})``.
 AngularJS has its own module system and marrying the JavaScript API with AngularJS is a bit more involved.
 * KnockoutJS is better at reporting binding problems, so troubleshooting might be a bit easier.